syncfusion-content/blazor-docs/blazor/diagram/howTo/style.md

 ---
 layout: post
 title: Styling And Appearance in Blazor Diagram Component | Syncfusion
-description: Learn here all about Styling And Appearance in Syncfusion Blazor Diagram component and more.
+description: Checkout and learn here all about Styling And Appearance in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram
 documentation: ug